 Speaking of Orcs, the Horde in Warcraft held onto their spikes even when the race pulled a Heel-Face Turn after the first few games.

 In World of Warcraft, some of the Warlock armor sets had spikes on them, which is to be expected as they use the powers of demons.
 Some of the more morally-neutral classes' armor have them also, as does armor which is not class-specific.
 They all look cool, but it makes you wonder about Blizzard...

 Enthusiastically embraced by City of Heroes with the expanded costume elements added in the release of City of Villains, including all manner of clothing pieces featuring horns, spikes, chains, barbed wire, and other pointy bits.
 Additionally, one of the Veterans' Rewards badges gives the player access to a special set of high-tech spiky bits.

 And ironically enough, these costume parts are equally accessible to heroic and villainous characters.

 Walhart of Awakening has thin spikes on his armour, and is a cruel conqueror who wants to take or defeat everything he sees.
-Subverted if he is recruited; he still enjoys battling, but he is at least a little bit nicer.
+But if you recruit him, he becomes at least a little bit nicer.

 Pokémon Diamond and Pearl 's antagonistic group, Team Galactic, had a headquarters with large Spikes Of Villainy on both sides.
 (The spikes were white, though.)